Let’s discuss the cost to build a machinery shed!

 Another way to save money on your machinery shed project is to build for the future.
 If your budget it tight right now, provision can be made for the shed to be clad later on or for extra bays added in the future.

 We hope these five cost-saving suggestions help you with your machinery shed project budget.
-Our building consultants are always happy to quote as many different options as you need to help you find what shed size, configuration and design will work best for you, your storage requirements and your budget.
+Our building consultants are always happy to quote different options to help you find what design will work best for you.

 When it comes to machinery shed prices, we are also regularly asked about canopies, girder trusses, sliding doors and concrete slabs.
 Keep reading to learn more about these and how much they cost.

-If you are weighing up whether to include a canopy on your machinery shed, it is a good idea to have a look at the benefits of a canopy.
-For example, a canopy not only provides extra protection for the machinery stored in the shed, but it also provides shelter during unloading and loading.
+If you are weighing up a canopy, it is a good idea to have a look at the benefits.
+For example, a canopy provides extra protection for the machinery stored in the shed and shelter during unloading and loading.
 Another advantage is that long machinery can be easily parked undercover.

 The cost of adding a canopy on your shed does depends on size but generally you can expect to pay between $100 and $150 per square metre.

-If your new machinery shed build requires sliding doors, you are probably wondering how much they will increase the price of your project.
+If your shed requires sliding doors, you might be wondering how much they contribute to the cost to build a machinery shed.

 While the cost does depend on the size of the sliding door, a sliding door can cost between $7,000 and $12,000.